plncmm/acm_health_msen/README.md

 Put the `cwlce.vec` embeddings (it can be downloaded from here: https://zenodo.org/record/3924799).

-The BERT and Flair cpntextual embeddings are generated using this code: https://github.com/zalandoresearch/flair.
+The BERT and Flair contextual embeddings are generated using the Flair framework: https://github.com/zalandoresearch/flair.

 The selection of embeddings to be used can be modified in the `params.json` file.